octo-webf/Micro-frontends/microfront-with-iframe/README.md

 ## Micro-frontends using JavaScript 2

+_This method uses React as Micro-frontends & to create Micro-frontends_

 Go to `Micro-frontends/microfront-with-js-2/` :

-1. In the 2 `./microappX` folders, and `./wrapperapp` execute `npm start`
+1. In each folder execute `npm start`

-This will launch 3 micro-frontends at http://localhost:3000/ (wrapperapp), http://localhost:3001/ & http://localhost:3002/ (microapps)
+This will launch 3 micro-frontends :
+The container application (wrapperapp) at http://localhost:3000/,
+Two micro-applications (microappX) at http://localhost:3001/ & http://localhost:3002/

+The content server (common-content) at http://localhost:3100/ allows shared content across the micro-frontends such as libraries, CSS, JSON data...

 2. View the result at http://localhost:3000/